-Proper training reduces the risk of safety incidents and general business risks, like inaccurate data handling or poor sales.
+Reduced Risk: Proper training reduces the risk of safety incidents and general business risks, like inaccurate data handling or poor sales.

 The Occupational Safety and Health Administration (OSHA) says workplace safety incidents cost employers billions of dollars each year.
 Poorly maintained equipment can malfunction, and employees can overlook or not know how to handle safety violations.
 Even if your business doesn't seem like a risky industrial environment, something as simple as a trip hazard in an office can lead to significant problems for the business.

 OJT shows employees safe behaviors in action and what they look like.
 Reading how to operate a machine may not translate to in-person work.
 The employee could misinterpret the positioning of a safety belt or overlook the importance of a certain step.
 When working through the motions in person, there's very little doubt about how things are done.
 Trainers add emphasis where necessary and offer feedback to guide the new workers in the right direction.

 For many organizations, poor training results in risks to business operations.
 If you handle sensitive data or work in a highly regulated industry, poor training could have significant ramifications, like noncompliance, damage to your reputation and exposed proprietary information.